First-Year Experience

 A First-Year Student's experience at SUNY Old Westbury is steeped in deep care and introduces students to college life and self-exploration.

-The Office of First-Year Experience provides first-year students a supportive environment, rigorous curriculum and enriching educational experiences that foster their personal growth and active engagement in Old Westbury’s richly diverse learning community.
+The First-Year Experience provides our first-year students with a supportive environment, innovative curriculum and enriching educational experiences that foster their personal growth and active engagement in Old Westbury’s richly diverse learning community.

-Our goal is to promote academic success, college persistence and classroom and community engagement, by helping first-year students to become intentional learners and develop the intellectual, civic and study skills required to tackle the challenges of college learning and campus living in a multi-cultural environment -- critical thinking, problem-solving, time management, teamwork, financial literacy and self-reflection.
+Our goal is to promote academic success, classroom and campus engagement, by helping first-year students to become intentional learners and develop the intellectual, civic and study skills required to tackle the challenges of college learning.

 required first-year courses